-Your PC has been blocked by New Zealand Police Virus and have to pay NZD $100 or $350 to get it unlocked?
-How to get the virus off your screen?
+Has been blocked by New Zealand Police Virus and have to pay NZD $100 or $350 to get it unlocked?
+How to get the virus off your screen on PC, Mac Book or Cell Phone?

 Screenshot of Fake New Zealand Police Virus Ukash Scam